Last updated April 27, 2026

 Events

-- October 16: Addressing Vaccine Hesitancy: Lessons from Motivational Interviewing
+- May 7: Addressing Vaccine Hesitancy: Lessons from Motivational Interviewing (Boost Oregon)

 Resources

-Health care providers in Washington can access the POP Shop and order free materials to promote COVID-19 vaccination.
-The POP Shop allows you and your staff to order posters, stickers in multiple languages, informational brochures and flyers, discussion guides, and much more.
+Health care providers in Washington can access the POP Shop and order free materials in multiple languages to promote vaccination against COVID-19 and other illnesses.
+The POP Shop allows you and your staff to order posters, stickers, informational brochures and flyers, discussion guides, and much more.

 Resources to Share with Patients

-Access patient materials in more than 50 languages.
+Access patient materials in more than 50 languages on the Resources and Recommendations page.

 - General Public